 The net is infested with fraudsters that will steal your money in the blink of an eye.
 It’s what they do, and they are pros at doing it.

 Other than Fraudsters, there are many hordes of Dishonest Sellers that will set up a car to look great in photos, but will tell blatant lies about it’s condition!

 If you fall for a phishing scam, or buy a severely misrepresented auto your money will be gone in the blink of an eye.
-Sorry to be blunt, but it’s like taking your money and throwing it in the trash!
+Don’t be taken advantage of!

 Have the vehicle inspected!
 No matter how convincing someone sounds on the phone or via email, you should inspect the vehicle before sending payment or driving long distance to pay cash.
-If you can’t inspect the vehicle yourself hire someone that can.

 Most legitimate car sites subcontract with inspectors who can check a potential vehicle purchase out.
 Vehicle inspection services can be located by searching the net.